espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 Serial Protocol
 ===============

-This is technical documentation for the serial protocol used by the UART bootloader in the ESP chip ROM and the esptool software "stub loader" program.
+This is technical documentation for the serial protocol used by the UART bootloader in the ESP chip ROM and the esptool software :ref:`stub loader <stub>` program.

 The UART bootloader runs on chip reset if certain strapping pins are set.
 See :ref:`entering-the-bootloader` for details of this process.